shelleyolivia/learn-tutorials/solana/How-to-build-unique-generative-NFTs-on-Solana.md

 2. Uploading the collection to Arweave using metaplex
 3. Creating a store for the collection using a Metaplex "candy machine"

 We will go into more detail regarding the tools later in the tutorial.
-First,You need to create an empty folder on your desktop to contain the project files.
+First, you need to create an empty folder on your desktop to contain the project files.
 Then clone these repositories into that project folder (links are also provided in the References section at the end of the tutorial).

 For that open a terminal in your desktop.
 Then run command below to create a folder:
 ```text